alberlab/igm/README.md

     - ``` config_file.json ``` is the .json configuration file with all the parameters needed for the calculation.
 -   Edit the path entries to the lammps executable file (and all paths, if needed)
 -   ```igm-run config_file.json >> output.txt```
+-   A successful run should generate a igm.log and stepdb.splite files, and finally a sequence of intermediate .hss genome populations.

 Cite
 ------------